DreamyWanderer/Final_Lab/README.md

 ### Dataset

+#### General dataset scheme

+Every crawled dataset before pushed to database need to convert to json with features described in `Document/denineScheme.md`.

 #### VNFD

 Download VNFD dataset.
 Extract the folder `Fake_Real_Dataset` and put into `Dataset\Raw\VNFD`.
 Run `VNFD.py` to push those data to MongoDB.
 However, due to the inconsistency of scheme of the dataset, we need to change keys suitably in `VNFD.py`.